Tyriar/vscode-theme-sapphire/README.md

 - **Strings** are red
 - **Numbers** are orange

-Currently C#, JavaScript and TypeScript are supported with the above.
-Other languages will still probably be colored but may not be colored completely and the color meanings may be off until they're explicitly supported.
-HTML, CSS and Markdown are also supported (but they don't need the semantics above).

-If you see any inconsistencies you can report it on the [GitHub repo](https://github.com/Tyriar/vscode-theme-sapphire).
+If you see any inconsistencies with the colors please report them to the [GitHub repo](https://github.com/Tyriar/vscode-theme-sapphire).

 ## Selection